Demonstration-Enhanced Adaptable Multi-Objective Robot Navigation: Introduction

+A common strategy for addressing user preferences is learning from demonstrations.
+To preference-align RL-based navigation around the human, de Heuvel~\etal~\cite{de_heuvel_learning_2022, de_heuvel_learning_2023-1} have employed an additional behavior cloning loss driven by demonstration data.
+However, these approaches do not provide principled ways to dynamically trade off demonstrated behaviors against core navigation objectives such as efficiency and collision avoidance.
+This can lead to overly conservative or inconsistent behavior, reducing usability in real-world applications.
+It becomes essential to devise mechanisms that can modulate the influence of demonstrations by user preferences, even after training.

+To overcome these challenges, we propose a novel framework that integrates demonstration-based learning (LfD) into multi-objective reinforcement learning~(MORL) to achieve flexible and preference-aware robot navigation (see Fig.~\ref{fig:motivation}).
+This combination extends MORL's on-the-fly policy adaptation capabilities~\cite{hayes_practical_2022} by modulating the influence of demonstrations and other objectives without retraining.

+Specifically, our combined approach of LfD and MORL provides a structured way to incorporate user demonstrations as one of multiple competing objectives, enabling situationally adaptable trade-offs between demonstration adherence and navigational core objectives Focusing on the robotic application, our experimental results demonstrate robust performance and accurate preference reflection for both a static and moving user.
+Finally, a comprehensive sim-to-real transfer on two different robotic platforms further validates the feasibility and robustness of our method in human-centered navigation tasks.

-In summary, the main contributions of our work are: \begin{itemize} \item A multi-objective reinforcement learning social robot navigation framework that enables policy adaption post training. \item The incorporation of demonstration data as a tuneable objective. \item Extensive qualitative and quantitative analyses including a real-world and robot-to-robot transfer. \end{itemize}
+In summary, the main contributions of our work are: \begin{itemize} \item A multi-objective reinforcement learning human-aware robot navigation framework that enables policy adaptation to preferences post-training. \item The structured incorporation of demonstration data as a tuneable objective. \item Comparative navigation experiments in simulation validating demonstration modulation, behavior adaptation, robustness and generalization, concluded by a real-world transfer and evaluation on two different robots. \end{itemize}